I-GUIDE/data-catalog-archive/schema/README.md

 ## What is a Record?

-todo

-## What is NOT a Record?

-todo

-## Catalog Record Structure
+A record is a representation of metadata and data files using the Schema.Org vocabulary.
+Records must be described by Schema.Org CreativeWork (or subtypes of CreativeWork), and may consist of scientific data such as datasets, software code, a landing page to a trusted repository, etc.

-Every I-GUIDE catalog record consists of one or more schema definitions.
-Each schema definition contains a set of properties for describing the catalog record.
-All catalog records must be described using the **Core schema**.
-The Core schema is a set of properties that all catalog records share.
-These properties are inherited from two Schema.org Types (classes): *Thing* and *CreativeWork*.
-There are many properties that belong to these types, and all of them may be used.
-Since many of these properties may not be relevant to the I-GUIDE catalog records, we've identified the required properties and provided recommendations for recommended properties to include, if possible, in the [Core Schema](core.md) document.
+Every I-GUIDE catalog record consists of 'metadata+data' described using one or more schema definitions.
+Each schema definition contains a set of properties.
+All catalog records must be described using the **Core schema** defintion outlined below.
+The Core schema properties are inherited from two Schema.org Types (classes): *Thing* and *CreativeWork*.
+There are many properties that belong to these types and all of them may be used.
+Since many of these properties are not relevant to the I-GUIDE catalog, we've identified the required and optional properties in the [Core Schema](core.md) document.

+Depending on the type of scientific work that is being described, subclasses of the CreativeWork schema may be desirable.
-The core schema may then be extended by adding more schema definitions from the CreativeWork subclasses.
-Each subclass is either a Type with associated Properties or a Property.
-For example, the Dataset Type contains additional types and properties that are useful when describing scientific datasets.
+For example, the Dataset Type contains additional properties that are useful when describing scientific datasets, e.g. earth observation data.
 We provide an overview of required and recommended properties for several CreativeWork subclasses that are relevant to the I-GUIDE catalog.
 Moreover, we provide examples of several common records that use these schemas.

-The following are references to common Schema.org Types and their associated required and recommended Schema.org Properties for common schemas used in the I-GUIDE catalog:
+The following documents describe the schemas that can be used to create I-GUIDE catalog records:

 - [Core](core.md)
   - [Dataset](dataset.md)